 The healthcare provider will talk with you about the best treatment plan for your child.
 As instructed, your child should:

 Rest from sports and exercise.
-The healthcare provider will tell you when it is safe for your child to resume exercise.
+The healthcare provider will tell you when it is safe for your child to resume activities.

 Take anti-inflammatory medicine, such as ibuprofen, as directed.